-For an increasing number of Irish people church is a place they go to on special occasions – to baptise their children, get married or bury their dead – but is rarely if ever visited outside of those events.
+For an increasing number of Irish people church is a place they go to on special occasions – to baptise their children, get married or bury their dead – but rarely ever visit outside of those events.

 Being Catholic, or Protestant, in Ireland is as much a cultural as a religious statement – it’s often a statement about a heritage rather than a belief.
 There was often a significant misunderstanding by outside observers looking at the long running conflict in Northern Ireland who frequently saw it as a “religious war”.
 It never was, it was a struggle between communities with diverse histories and cultures.
-Thus the well know gag about the Belfast man who stated that he was Jewish, only to be asked “Yes, but are you a Catholic Jew or a Protestant Jew?”.
+Thus the well known gag about the Belfast man who stated that he was Jewish, only to be asked “Yes, but are you a Catholic Jew or a Protestant Jew?”.

 Leaving the situation in Northern Ireland aside, Ireland is in general a place where there is great tolerance and respect for diversity in religious belief – discrimination based on religion is not common, though sadly the same cannot be said with any confidence for ethnicity.

 Religion & Education in Ireland

 While the constitution does not place one religion over another, this would be hard to detect when looking at the state education system.
 There is a system of free state funded primary (elementary) schools, known as National Scools, but these are invariably Catholic schools in all but name.
 Although pupils of any religion may, and do, attend, the schools are governed by boards chaired by the local Catholic bishop and the teaching of Catholic Religion is central to the curriculum.